kinopio-club/kinopio-help/posts/teams.md

 ### Invite Non-Team Collaborators to a Space

 Just like in a regular non-team space, collaborators can be invited to a team space through the `Share` button.
-Invited collaborators in a space will be able to create cards without increasing their free user cards created count.
+Invited collaborators in a space will be able to create cards without counting against their free user card limit.

 <img src="/assets/posts/teams/share.png" class=""/>